 Meetings will be held at least once a month, most often on the first Monday of the month.
 All meetings will be conducted on days when school is in session.
 Meetings will usually be held in LMC.

 The Faculty Council consists of 5 anonymous faculty members, chosen and approved by the Principal.
 The Faculty Council adopts any changes to the bylaws, selects new members, and dismisses members not maintaining the standards by which they were inducted, and/or not fulfilling their obligations.

 The advisor is approved by the Principal and act as intermediates between the Faculty Council, Principal, members, and potential members.

-The duties of the Hamburg High School chapter of the National Honor Society shall be divided among the officers who are known as President, Vice-President, Treasurer, Secretary, and Service Cooridinator.
+The duties of the Hamburg High School chapter of the National Honor Society shall be divided among the officers who are known as President, Vice-President, Treasurer, Secretary, and Service Coordinator.

-Their duties are as follows: (For a more extensive list of duties for each postion, see NHS Officer Duties and Responsibilties sheet on NHS website)
+Their duties are as follows: (For a more extensive list of duties for each position, see NHS Officer Duties and Responsibilities sheet on NHS website)

 1) Provide the advisors with an agenda 24 hours before a scheduled meeting, no exceptions.

 3) Performs all other duties delegated by the Society or advisors.

 1) Works with the President to provide an agenda for the meetings.

 2) Act as President when the President is unavailable.